Varun-Kolanu/portfolio/README.md

 # Portfolio

-This is repo for my Portfolio Website.
+This is repo of my Portfolio Website.
 You can open the website by clicking on:
 [https://varun-kolanu-portfolio.netlify.app/](https://varun-kolanu-portfolio.netlify.app/)
-or by following method:
+or by following this method:
 1. Fork and clone the repository.
 2. Install NodeJS on your system.
 3. Run `npm i`